Is Eastern Panhandle, West Virginia a Good Region to Move To?

 What is the Cost Profile of Living in the Eastern Panhandle?

-The cost of living in the Eastern Panhandle is generally lower than the national average, making it an attractive option for new residents.
+The cost of living in the Eastern Panhandle is generally lower than the national average, making it an workable option for new residents.
 The typical rent is around $1,200, while the typical home price is approximately $250,000.
 West Virginia's moderate tax environment, with property taxes averaging 0.55% and a state income tax ranging from 3% to 6.5%, further enhances affordability.

 • Lower housing costs compared to many urban areas.